 Low Code Platforms & The Need for Speed

-There’s a simple reason why low code development platforms are becoming popular: A need for speed.
-Demand for mobile apps has been skyrocketing, and IT and developers can’t keep up with it.
+There’s a simple reason why low code development platforms are becoming popular with development teams and business users.
+They both have a need for speed.
+Demand for mobile applications has been skyrocketing, and IT and developers can’t keep up with it.
 But management is no longer willing to put up with long development cycles and slow deployment.
 Low code development not only speeds up app building by cutting down on the code developers are required to write, but also functions as a kind of central command post for configuring, delivering, and maintaining apps.

 Three "Neighborhoods" of Low Code Development Platforms

 Forrester says there are three “neighborhoods” of low-code development platforms: a business-process management (BPM) neighborhood, a Web content-management neighborhood, and a general-purpose app platform neighborhood.
 In particular, Forrester noted Alpha Anywhere as being notable in the app platform neighborhood.
 Alpha Anywhere’s low-code development platform not only makes it easier to write apps and customize them when required, but also controls both the front- and back-ends.
 That makes it easier to meet a business’s needs for such capabilities as offline and authentication, and turn on a dime and change an app when required.

 Low-code apps improve business practices, create better experiences for their customers, and increase the productivity of their partners and employees.
 Often developed by development business analysts with little IT or programming support, these apps enhance worker productivity.
 With these apps, firms increase profits, cut costs, and drive business value by mobilizing the moments of engagement – the points of contact where work gets done.

 To help buyers understand the 4 critical factors for low-code app development, Alpha produced the white paper: “How a Low-Code Development Platform with Built-in Capabilities Can Speed Mobile App Development.”